Gardening with Natives

 Botanical Society Activities

-We publish a quarterly Newsletter with botanical articles and news.
+- We publish a semi-annual Newsletter with botanical articles and news.

-We created the Connecticut Botanical Society Herbarium, a "dried plant library" with over 36,000 sheets of plants.
+- We created the Connecticut Botanical Society Herbarium, a "dried plant library" with over 36,000 sheets of plants.
 This collection records the changing distribution of Connecticut flora.
 Our herbarium is integrated with the Yale Herbarium at the Peabody Museum.

-We created and maintain the Vascular Plants of Connecticut Checklist, a comprehensive list of plants that grow wild in the state.
-The list is available free for download at Vascular Plants of Connecticut.
+- We created and maintain the Vascular Plants of Connecticut Checklist, a comprehensive list of plants that grow wild in the state.
+The list is available free for download.

 For More Information